Tubig at Langis

 Tubig at Langis (International title: Broken Vows / lit. 'water and oil') is a 2016 Philippine television drama romance series broadcast by ABS-CBN.
 The series is based on 1980 Philippine film of the same name.
 Directed by FM Reyes, Raymund B. Ocampo, Lyan L. Suiza and Jerome C. Pobocan, it stars Cristine Reyes, Zanjoe Marudo and Isabelle Daza.
-It aired on the network's Kapamilya Gold line up and worldwide on TFC from February 1 to September 2, 2016, replacing All of Me and was replaced by The Greatest Love.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from February 1 to September 2, 2016.

 Marudo and Reyes reunited in the series after Star Cinema's Bromance: My Brother's Romance from 2013.
 Vivian Velez resigned from the series due to difficulties working with Cristine Reyes.